stmharry/medg-toolbox/PITCHME.md

 2. Identify a dataset root (e.g., `/data/medg/misc/definitely-not-cryptomining`) with the correct group access (`chgrp -R ...`).
 ---
 3. Locate a folder for code (e.g., `~/definitely-not-cryptomining`).
 Note that the code should be only accessible by you; any code sharing should happen over version control software.
-4. Find a local working root directory (e.g. `/scratch/definitely-not-cryptomining`), and sync data over with `scp`.
+4. Find a local working root directory (e.g. `/scratch/definitely-not-cryptomining`), and sync data over with `rsync`.
 ---
 5. (Optional, but extremely recommended) Instantiate a shared virtual environment in the local directory.
 6. Happy coding.